-- Store the kit with all reagents at 2-8°C. Do not freeze. - Use all reagents before the expiry date on the kit box label.
+- Store the kit with all reagents at 2-8°C. Do not freeze. - 2 Use all reagents before the expiry date on the kit box label - 3 The stability of materials/reagents after opening is indicated on the kit box label.